HMS Calliope (1884): Design and construction

 Calliope and sister ship Calypso comprised the Calypso class of corvettes designed by Nathaniel Barnaby.
 Part of a long line of cruiser classes built for protecting trade routes and colonial police work, they were the last two sailing corvettes built for the Royal Navy.
 Corvettes had been built of iron since the Volage class of 1867, but the Calypsos and the preceding Comus class used steel.
 Corvettes were designed to operate across the vast distances of Britain's maritime empire and could not rely on dry docks for maintenance.
 Since iron and steel hulls were subject to biofouling and could not easily be cleaned, the established practice of copper sheathing was extended to protect them; the metal plating of the hull was timber-cased and coppered below the waterline.
 The only armour was a 1.5-inch (38-mm) armoured deck covering the machinery spaces, but coal bunkers along the sides gave some protection to the machinery spaces.

 Calypso and Calliope differed from their nine predecessors of the Comus class in armament; they were also slightly longer, had a deeper draught, and displaced 390 tons more.
 Originally planned as a ten-gun corvette, Calliope was completed with four 6 in breechloaders in sponsons fore and aft on each side, twelve 5 in breechloaders in broadside between the 6-inch guns, and six quick-firing Nordenfelt guns.

 The compound-expansion steam engine was supplied with steam by six boilers and developed 4023 ihp.
 This was 50% more powerful than the predecessor class, which gave the corvette one more knot of speed, a difference that would be crucial in the disaster that made Calliope famous.
 The engine drove a single feathering screw, and enabled the vessel to reach a speed of 13¾ knots, or 14¾ knots with forced draught.
 The vessel nevertheless was a fully rigged sailing ship, allowing sustained service in areas where coaling stations were far apart.
 Calliope was well-suited to distant cruising service for the British Empire at its Victorian peak.

 Although laid down in 1881, Calliope was not launched until 1884, and was placed in reserve at Portsmouth before completion.
-It was activated on 25 January 1887, when the vessel was placed in commission for the China Station, the sort of distant service for which the class had been designed.
+She was activated on 25 January 1887, when the vessel was placed in commission for the China Station, the sort of distant service for which the class had been designed.
 The same year, all corvettes and frigates were re-classified as "cruisers", with Calliope and Calypso falling into the "third-class cruiser" category.